State Regulations in Texas

 To transfer the title to the buyer, the seller fills out the information requested on the certificate of title itself.
 This self-explanatory action signs over the vehicle's ownership to the buyer.

-In addition to filling out the title, the seller should complete the gray sections of the Application for Texas Certificate of Title that the buyer will take to their local County Tax Assessor-Collectors office to transfer the title to their own name formally.
+In addition to filling out the title, the seller should complete the gray sections of the Application for Texas Title (Form 130-U) that the buyer will take to their local County Tax Assessor-Collectors office to transfer the title to their own name formally.
 The buyer has up to a month to do this.

 If you wish to get a title for a vehicle, but the owner of the vehicle is unknown, you must obtain a bonded title―meaning that you must get a bond to reimburse the rightful owner should he or she come forward to claim the vehicle later.
-You will also need to fill out a Statement of Fact supplement and a title application.
+You will also need to fill out a Application for Texas Title (Form 130-U).
 After three years of holding a bonded title, you can apply for a regular title.

 If you wish to sell a vehicle for which you hold a bonded title, you should check with the County Tax Assessor-Collectors office about transferring the bonded title to another party.
 To sell an unregistered vehicle, you will also need to check with local authorities to find out whether you must register the vehicle before transferring ownership.